Ricardo41Costa/Cybersecurity-Portfolio/README.md

 ## Portfolio
 The reason for developing this cybersecurity portfolio was to showcase the various projects completed during my journey to earn the Google Cybersecurity Professional Certificate.
 This course has provided insights into:

-- Programming for cybersecurity tasks
+- SIEM tools for cybersecurity
 - Frameworks and controls that inform security operations
-- SIEM tools for cybersecurity
+- Performing packet capture and analysis
 - Detecting and responding to incidents using an intrusion detection system
-- Performing packet capture and analysis
+- Programming for cybersecurity tasks

-Additionally, it has paved the way for me to pursue one of the entry-level following roles:
+With this, i can pursue one of the entry-level following roles:

-Cybersecurity Analyst
+- Cybersecurity Analyst
-Security Analyst
+- Security Analyst
-SOC Analyst
+- SOC Analyst
-Information Security Analyst
+- Information Security Analyst
-IT Security Analyst
-Cyber Defense Analyst
+- Cyber Defense Analyst